AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 </ul>

 !!! info
     Note that the organizers will execute the competition framework on a workstation incorporating Intel Core i9 14th Gen 14900K CPU, NVIDIA GeForce RTX 4090 GPU, and 64 GB RAM (or a similar configuration).
-However, this machine will be simultaneously running the simulator container, screen recorder and data logger in addition to the devkit container.
-Kindly develop your algorithms while considering their computational requirements.
+This machine will be simultaneously running the simulator container, devkit container, screen recorder and data logger.
+Kindly develop your algorithms while considering these computational requirements.

 ### 2.2.
 Package Structure